 I have over 40 years' experience of clarinet playing under various conductors and had conducted on several occasions during the early years.
-However, in June 2004 I was appointed the Conductor and Director of Music for the Harrow Concert Band, and in January 2010 I was appointed the Conductor and Director of Music for the Thame Concert Band.
-I am still with Harrow Concert Band.
+However, in June 2004 I was appointed the Conductor and Director of Music for the Harrow Concert Band until 2016, and in January 2010 I was appointed the Conductor and Director of Music for the Thame Concert Band until 2016.

 I have attended conducting courses run by the Royal British Legion learning from Captain Ted Whealing and David Cole both of whom have vast experience conducting in the Royal Marines (both concluded their careers in the Royal Marines as Director of Music on the Royal Yacht Britannia) and elsewhere.

 I played for the Central Band of The Royal British Legion from 1992 until 2010, over 5 years of which as Principal Clarinet.
-I made several recordings with the band - both for CDs (some of which are available here) and Radio; including two for Radio 2's Listen to the Band and for Radio 1 and Radio 3.
+I made several recordings with the band - both for CDs and Radio; including two for Radio 2's Listen to the Band and for Radio 1 and Radio 3.